AEB-labs/cruddl/docs/modelling.md

 `null` ( though `countryISOCode` will still result in its value).
 You can think of references as more of an API feature than a modelling feature.

-You can omit the argument `keyField` on the `@reference` directive (and this argument has only been introduced in cruddl 0.9).
-In that case, you won't have access to the raw key field value via the API.
-In the data base, it will be stored with the name of the reference field.
+You can omit the argument `keyField` on the `@reference` directive.
+In the database, it will be stored with the name of the reference field.
+This variant is deprecated and should no longer be used.

 ## Collect fields